thomasokken/free42/windows/README.txt

 Installing Free42:

-Copy Free42.exe to wherever you want it, e.g. create a directory "C:\Program Files\Free42" and put it there.
+Copy Free42Decimal.exe (or Free42Binary.exe, or both) to wherever you want it, e.g. create a directory "C:\Program Files\Free42" and put it there.
 When Free42 runs, it will create three additional files, in the Free42 directory (*) (this directory will be created if it does not already exist); the additional files are state.bin, print.bin, and keymap.txt, and they are used to store the calculator's internal state, the contents of the print-out window, and the PC keyboard map, respectively.
 Also, if you want to use a non-standard skin with Free42, the Free42 directory is where you have to store the skin's layout and bitmap files.
+(In addition to the Free42 directory, you may also store skins in the directory containing the executable.
+Note that those directories may be one and the same.)
-For convenience, create a shortcut to Free42.exe and put it on the desktop or in the Start menu.
+For convenience, create a shortcut to Free42Decimal.exe (or Free42Binary.exe, or both) and put it on the desktop or in the Start menu.
-(*) The Free42 directory is "My Documents"\Free42 by default, but you can change this in the Preferences dialog.
-If you select a different location, you must exit Free42, and then move the files from the old to the new Free42 directory manually.
+(*) By default, the Free42 directory is the directory containing the executable, but you can change this in the Preferences dialog.
+If you select a different location, you must exit Free42, and then move or copy the files from the old to the new Free42 directory manually; if you don't do this, you will start with a clean slate next time you start Free42 ("Memory Clear").

-Upgrading from Free42 version 1.1.14 or earlier:

-Free42 1.1.14 and older stored persistent state in a file called Free42State.bin, and the print-out image in Free42Print.bin; these files are in the same directory as the executable.
-Free42 1.1.15 and later use files called state.bin and print.bin, stored in "My Documents"\Free42.
-To upgrade from 1.1.14 or older to 1.2.7 or later, you should move the state and print-out files to "My Documents"\Free42, and rename them to state.bin and print.bin.
-Note that it is not critical to do so, but if you don't, you'll start with brand-new state.bin and print.bin files, meaning "Memory Clear" and a blank print-out.
-Starting with version 1.2.7, you can change the location of the Free42 directory, using the Preferences dialog.
-When you do, and if you want to keep your old state file etc., you should exit Free42, then move the files from the old to the new Free42 directory.

 Uninstalling Free42:

-Remove Free42.exe, and the Free42 directory and its contents, and any shortcuts you have created to point to Free42.exe.
+Remove Free42Decimal.exe, Free42Binary.exe, and the Free42 directory and its
+contents, and any shortcuts you have created to point to Free42.exe.

 Documentation